What is Ephemera?

 Manuscripts and ephemera web abstracts provide the following information for ephemera collections: collection creator, title, extent information, call number, a brief summary of content, and links to online catalog records and more detailed inventories.
 Printed guides may also be noted.

 Abstracts for all collections containing significant ephemera content are grouped together under the general topic, “Ephemera.”
-They may also be included under other Newberry-specific local subject categories, e.g., “Printing History and Book Arts.”
+Related collections can be found under the topic “Printing History and Book Arts.”

 Other Online Resources